• Skip to primary navigation

 Poas Volcano National Park: Home to Poas Volano, one of the largest volcano craters.
 Newly reopened in 2018.
 Short walk to the volcano crater, reservations required.
 About a 1.5 hour drive from San Jose.

 Tortuguero National Park: One of the best national parks for wildlife, especially turtles and birds.
-No road access as they are rainforest covered sandbars and canals.
+No road access as it is made up of rainforest covered sandbars and canals.
 Must go via plane or boat.

 Filed Under: Costa Rica National Park